davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 ### The problems of thinking in Semver

-If we're thinking in terms of Semver, the lack of prerelease labels has drawbacks:
+If you're thinking in terms of Semver, the lack of prerelease labels has drawbacks:

 - you can't identify “beta” versions i.e. `1.0.0-beta-05`
 - you can't move from `alpha` to `beta` or `rc` as the format doesn't support it
 - you may have to abuse to `minor`, `patch` or `build` units to achieve your goals

 Additionally:

 - version strings for new features may always be out of date:
   - let's say you've released with manifest version `1.0.0`
   - you start working and committing code for the `2.0.0` version
   - as there's no way to specify `2.0.0-beta` the manifest states `1.0.0` although the code is technically `2.0`-ish
 - Git tags are ambiguous:
-  - when I was thinking in terms of a protracted "beta" phase, I used a mix of Chrome `x.y.z.0` manifest versions and Semver `vX.Y.Z.beta-N` Git tags, so up until some theoretical `1.0` the two _never_ aligned
+  - when I was thinking in terms of a protracted "beta" phase, I used a mix of Chrome `x.y.z.0` manifest versions and Semver `vX.Y.Z.beta-N` Git tags, so up until some theoretical `1.0` release, the two would _never_ align
 - it’s confusing for everyone:
   - tagging releases, generating release notes and creating zips was an ongoing headache as there was no clear system on how the incompatible formats were supposed to marry-up